mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

 Properties for the secure transport connection to Kafka.
-For SSL, this can include the trusted certificate to use
+For SSL, this can include the trusted certificate to use.

 <table>
     <thead>